zowe/docs-site/docs/getting-started/overview.md

 - Organize datasets on z/OS, files on USS into working sets.
 - Allocate datasets, create members, files and directories with different permissions.
 - Perform operations like renaming, copying and moving data in a modern way.
 - Edit datasets, files and members.
-Smart auto-save will keep your content both in the editor and on the mainframe in-sync.
+Smart auto-save keeps your content both in the editor and on the mainframe in-sync.
 - Create multiple connections to different z/OS systems.
 - Perform all available operations with jobs.
 - Highlight all IntelliJ supported languages automatically and recognize them once opened from the mainframe.

 For more information, see [Using Zowe IntelliJ plug-in](../user-guide/intellij-using.md).

-## Zowe Third-Party Software Requirements and Bill of Materials
+## Zowe Bill of Materials

 <!--